 An agent who can go beyond that and deliver the dish on specific properties is a true friend indeed, more likely to guide you away from homes with hidden problems, and more likely to save you the time of visiting a random listing (when you could otherwise be in the park playing with your canine bestie).

 Want to go deeper?
 Consider these sites and sources:

 - School ratings: Data from GreatSchools.org and the National Center for Education Statistics, and the school district’s website

 - Crime rates and statistics: CrimeReports.com, NeighborhoodScout.com, SpotCrime.com, and the local police station

-- Walkability and public transportation: WalkScore.com and APTA.com
+- Walkability and public transportation: WalkScore.com

 - Hospital ratings: HealthInsight.org, LeapfrogGroup.org, and U.S. News and World Report rankings